lsinfo3/zoom-odl/README.md

 ## Adding the *ZOOM* Module to OpenDaylight
 The current version of the ZOOM module (Version 1.0) is compatible with OpenDaylight Hydrogen 1.0, which can be downloaded from http://www.opendaylight.org/software/release-archives.

-In order to run OpenDaylight including the *ZOOM* module, copy the built `zoom-X.X.jar` file into `opendaylight/plugins/` and run OpenDaylight with the startup script according to the used platform (_NOTE: The module has only been tested under Linux_).
+In order to run OpenDaylight including the *ZOOM* module, copy the built `zoom-X.X.X.jar` file into `opendaylight/plugins/` and run OpenDaylight with the startup script according to the used platform (_NOTE: The module has only been tested under Linux_).
 After the first installation of the module, it needs to be manually activated from the osgi console.
 To do so simply follow the steps below.

 ```console
 # For Linux systems to start OpenDaylight